Debyvypth1862/SQL-Real-Projects/DataTransformation.md

 #### Remove Duplicates

-To ensure that our analysis isn't impacted by duplicate records, we’ll identify and remove any duplicates based on the `order_id` column.
+To ensure that our analysis isn't impacted by duplicate records, I’ll identify and remove any duplicates based on the `order_id` column.

 ```sql
 -- Remove duplicate rows based on order_id